tronsmit/python-gedcom/README.md

 > **NOTE**: This module is currently under development.
 The current development
 > process can be tracked in the ["develop" branch](https://github.com/reynke/python-gedcom/tree/develop).

+## Installation

+The module can be installed via [pip](https://pip.pypa.io/).

+Run `pip install python-gedcom` to install or `pip install python-gedcom --upgrade` to upgrade to the newest version uploaded to the [PyPI repository](https://pypi.python.org/pypi/python-gedcom).

 ## History

 This module was originally based on a GEDCOM parser written by